- Question: How is the Vulcan different from other portable battery systems?

 You can currently expect delivery within 30 days of your order and full payment.
 Delivery times may vary depending on order backlog and availability of components.
 Over 70% of our product parts are North American made, mitigating the supply chain risk, and we make every effort to continue producing and delivering our products on time.
 We will update you if our timeline changes.

 - Question: What is the surge power of the Vulcan?

-The Vulcan has a surge power rating of 4,000W and can easily handle any 15A inductive load.
+The standard Vulcan has a surge power rating of 4,000W and can easily handle any 15A inductive load.
 Two (2) Vulcan Inverter-Chargers can be chained together through Energy Stores to provide up to 8,000W of surge power and 4,000W of continuous power.
+The 3 kWh Vulcan has a surge power rating of 6,000W.
+Two (2) 3 kWh Vulcan Inverter-Chargers can be chained together through Energy Stores to provide up to 12,000W of surge power and 4,000W of continuous power.

 - Question: What’s the operating temperature of the Vulcan and Energy Stores?
 How low of a temperature can you run it?

 The Vulcan can operate from -20°C to 50°C (-4°F to 122°F) with built-in safety to prevent operation outside of these temperature ranges for safety and longevity of the product.
 Once the temperature rangers are back within operating range, the Vulcan will automatically charge the batteries for use.

 - Question: What’s the difference between the Vulcan and the Energy Store?

 The Vulcan Inverter-Charger is the main system unit and can generate 120V AC at 2000W continuous and 4000 watts peak.
 The output powers devices and appliances that use a 15A three-pronged plug.
 This unit contains an internal battery and charging components as well.